 Certain administrative expenses were paid by the Plan, as permitted by the Plan document.
-All other administrative expenses were paid by the Company.
+All other administrative expenses were paid by the Company and excluded from these financial statements.

 Payment of Benefits

 Distributions to participants are recorded when payment is made.